TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-subscription.md

 * To add or remove another Owner to a subscription, you need to sign in as an Owner of the subscription.
 For more information, see [Manage access to resources in Azure Stack Hub with role-based access control](https://docs.microsoft.com/azure-stack/user/azure-stack-manage-permissions).
 * Here are three ways for an operator to see resource allocations in a tenant's Azure AD:

   * Use the [Get-AzsSubscriberUsage Rest API](https://docs.microsoft.com/powershell/module/azs.commerce.admin/get-azssubscriberusage?view=azurestackps-1.7.2).
-You can use the [Usage PowerShell script](https://github.com/Azure/AzureStack-Tools/blob/master/Usage/Usagesummary.ps1) from the AzureStack-Tools to easily export the data in a CSV file .
+You can use the [Usage PowerShell script](https://github.com/Azure/AzureStack-Tools/blob/master/Usage/Usagesummary.ps1) from the AzureStack-Tools to easily export the data in a CSV file.
-  * Obtain the necessary permissions in the tenant's Azure AD.
+  * Obtain the necessary permissions in the tenant's Azure AD
-  * If necessary, Microsoft support can manually extract information such as VM Compute allocations from Azure Stack Hub.
+  * If necessary, Microsoft support can manually extract information such as VM Compute allocations from Azure Stack Hub

 ## **Recommended Documents**